-Follow these seven safety rules when you're using your gas or charcoal grill so that everyone can stay safe and have fun during this weekend's big backyard feast!
+Follow these seven safety rules when using your gas or charcoal grill so that everyone can stay safe and have fun during this weekend's big backyard feast!

 Safe Placement of Your Grill